wertercatt/tooters/tooters.md

 ## <small>Account Retention</small>

-In the event that Tooters.org announces we plan to discontinue operating as an instance; new account registrations will close, and current account holders will be given **six months advanced notice** so that they can be assisted in migrating their account to a different instance.
+In the event that Tooters.org announces discontinuing operating as an instance; new account registrations will close, and current account holders will be given **six months advanced notice** so that they can be assisted in migrating their account to a different instance.

 ## <small>Support</small>

-You can reach out to us by mentioning [@tooters](https://tooters.org/@tooters)  or by sending an email to [hello@tooters.org](mailto:hello@tooters.org).
+You can reach out by mentioning [@tooters](https://tooters.org/@tooters)  or by sending an email to [hello@tooters.org](mailto:hello@tooters.org).

 ## <small>Service Status</small>